oracle-livelabs/database/db-quickstart/db-provision/db-provision.md

     ![Choose a license type.](images/choose-license-type.png)

 10. For this lab, do not provide a contact email address.
-The "Contact Email" field allows you to list contacts to receive operational notices and announcements as well as unplanned maintenance notifications.
+The **Contact Email** field allows you to list contacts to receive operational notices and announcements as well as unplanned maintenance notifications.

     ![Do not provide a contact email address.](images/contact-email-field.png)